SEARCH CHEAP FLIGHTS

 - Information of your sponsor and any additional relatives in Ireland

-- A notarised statement specifying the reasons why you are relocating to Ireland
+- A notarized statement specifying the reasons why you are relocating to Ireland

 - Details of other EU family members